-- Legal exclusion: In some countries, workers in the agricultural sector, or some categories of workers in this sector, are generally excluded from coverage of the main social security of labour legislation, or may be subject to a separate legislation which often provides for a lower level of protection.
-Furthermore, criteria on the duration of employment or working hours may effectively exclude large groups of agricultural workers, such as temporary/seasonal workers, particularly day labourers, or part time workers.
+- Legal exclusion: in some countries, the main labour legislation might exclude workers in the agricultural sector, or at least some categories of workers in this sector, or they might be subject to a separate legislation, which often provides for a lower level of protection.

-- Administrative barriers: In the absence of local offices, registration might become challenging and expensive for agricultural workers which results in geographical barriers in accessing social protection services..
-These challenges are compounded if workers move between sectors of the economy or between wage employment and self-employment.
-Such high labour mobility could prevent them from receiving benefits even if they contributed in the past, especially if the administration lacks capacity to record these changes.
+- Administrative barriers: in absence of local offices in rural areas, registration might become challenging and expensive, which represents a geographical barrier to accessing social protection services.
+These difficulties are aggravated when workers move from one sector of the economy to another or from paid employment to self-employment.
+Such labour mobility may prevent workers from receiving benefits even when they contributed in the past, especially if the administration does not have the capacity to keep track of the changes.

-- Low and volatile earnings: Agricultural workers often have very low earnings which limits their contributory capacities.
-Agricultural workers may not be able to undertake regular contribution payments as their earnings are linked to the seasonality of the harvest and subject to idiosyncratic and covariate risks.
+- Low and fluctuating income: agricultural workers often have very low incomes, which limits their capacity to contribute.
+Payment of contributions may also be aggravated linked to the seasonality of the harvest and subject to idiosyncratic or covariate shocks.

-- Lack of enforcement and control: The labour administration may not dispose of sufficient human and other resources to inform, assist and inspect remote agricultural enterprises.
-This is compounded by difficulties to locate workers, to follow up their membership and ensure compliance with the scheme due to frequent labour rotation.
+- Lack of enforcement and control: labour administration may not dispose of sufficient human and other resources to inform, assist, and inspect remote agricultural enterprises.
+Lack of enforcement and control can also arise from difficulties to locate workers, to follow up on their membership and to ensure compliance with the scheme due to frequent labour rotation.

-- Lack of information and organization: Many agricultural workers are not organized due to the isolation and remoteness of their work and living place.
-They may lack information/knowledge about social security schemes and the procedures, and may have difficulties to understand legal rules rising from illiteracy and language barriers.
+- Lack of information and organization: the remoteness of the work and living place agricultural workers are not likely to organize due to the remoteness of their work and living place.
+They may lack sufficient information/knowledge about social security schemes and procedures, and may have difficulty understanding legal provisions due to illiteracy and language barriers.

 Extending legal coverage

-- Include agricultural workers in the general social protection scheme to provide adequate coverage in cases when workers change their employment status or combine (part-time) paid employment and self-employment or implement specific legislation
+- Include agricultural workers under the general social security legislation and schemes to ensure adequate coverage independent of their employment status, or to ensure adequate coverage in situations when workers combine (part-time) employment with self-employment, or implement specific legislation

-- Develop integrated service delivery mechanisms, such as one-stop-shops, to improve the access to social protection for self-employed workers, particularly in rural areas
+- Develop integrated service delivery mechanisms, such as one-stop-shops, to improve access to social protection for the self-employed, especially in rural areas..

-- Extending administrative and delivery structures to rural areas, ensuring that rural populations can effectively benefit from services (including health care, education, financial services) and infrastructure
+- Extend administrative and service delivery structures to rural areas, ensuring that people in rural areas effectively access the (health care, education, financial) services and infrastructure.

-- Facilitate access to social security through collective registration agreements with organizations of agricultural and rural workers, such as trade unions, cooperatives or rural producers' associations
+- Facilitate access to social security through collective registration agreements with agricultural and rural workers' organizations (trade unions, cooperatives or rural producers' associations).

-- Allow for the payment of contributions according to seasonal patterns and for greater flexibility with regard to the temporary reduction or interruption of contribution obligations in the case of shocks
+- Allowing for the payment of contributions according to seasonal patterns and Greater flexibility with regard to the temporary reduction or interruption of contribution obligations in the case of shocks.

-- Facilitate the payment of social security contributions by allowing greater flexibility regarding the scheduling of contribution payments or allowing for contributing to priority social security branches, introducing differentiated contributory provisions or unified social insurance contributions
+- Facilitate the payment of social security contributions through a more flexible financing mechanism in terms of timing, or allowing contributions to priority branches of social security, and introducing differentiated contributory provisions or unified social insurance contributions.

-- Adapt the way how contributions are determined, such as by redefining reference earnings, using contribution categories or considering alternative reference incomes other than earnings
+- Adapt the way how contributions are determined, redefining reference earnings, using contribution categories or considering alternative reference incomes other than earningss.

 Enhancing compliance and facilitating inspections

-- Facilitate the inspections of agricultural workers by allocating more resources to inspection services
+- Facilitate inspections of agricultural workers, allocating more resources to inspection services.

-- Raise awareness and promote compliance through prevention measures and combine sanctions with information and awareness raising
+- Raise awareness and promote compliance through preventive measures and combine sanction measures with information sharing and awareness-raising.

 RELEVANT INTERNATIONAL STANDARDS